Topics included in this article:

 Use the included accessories to waterproof the cable connection, installing them as shown below.
 Ensure the O-ring is in place (and not twisted) between the pigtail and the housing, and lock the housing and pigtail together with a quarter-turn.
 Using an Ethernet cable without a boot or strain relief is best for fitting easily within the housing.
 After mounting the camera, ensure that all three dome screws are firmly tightened to prevent water ingress.

-It is crucial to tighten the housing tightly, but not too tight, so the internal O-ring seals properly.
+It is crucial to tighten the housing, but not too much, so the internal O-ring seals properly.
 The following picture demonstrates that when the R120/R200 is mounted on its side, the O-ring and the silica packets inside are the only things stopping the water from getting in.

-For more information on waterproofing, please visit our article on Preventing Water Damage.
+For more information on waterproofing, visit our article on Preventing Water Damage.

 Connecting the Camera

 To complete registration, a camera needs power and should be connected to a local network that has access to the internet.
 Rhombus recommends using a PoE (Power over Ethernet) switch or PoE injector to accomplish this.
-For more information please consult the following Network Setup Guide.
+For more information, consult the following Network Setup Guide.

 - Ensure the switch has power.

 - Configure the network to comply with Rhombus requirements.
-Please reference our Network Setup Guide for more details on network configuration.
+Reference our Network Setup Guide for more details on network configuration.

 - Connect the camera to the PoE switch for power and ethernet.
 It should automatically boot up and you can begin the registration process.